Extension Logo

 The importance of lime

-When needed, liming materials are major inputs for crop production enterprises in Minnesota.
-When soils are acid, there are many benefits from liming.
+Liming materials are major inputs for crop production in Minnesota.
+When soils are acidic, there are many benefits from liming.
 Liming to a pH of 6.0 to 6.5 or higher provides an ideal environment for bacteria in soils.
-Some of these bacteria actively take part in the breakdown of soil organic matter.
-Others form nodules on the roots of legumes.
-With this bacterial partnership, legumes are able to utilize the nitrogen in the air and no fertilizer nitrogen is needed.
+Some of these bacteria help break down soil organic matter.
+Other bacteria form nodules on the roots of legumes to help legumes use the nitrogen in the air so no fertilizer nitrogen is needed.

 The availability of phosphorus is also affected by soil pH.
-So, liming to a pH of 6.0 to 6.5 also increases the supply of soil phosphorus available to plants.
+Liming to a pH of 6.0 to 6.5 increases the supply of soil phosphorus available to plants.
 Most soils in Minnesota contain ample calcium (Ca) for crop growth.
-Liming materials are generally not used to supply Ca, but depending on source may be used to supply magnesium (Mg).
+Liming materials are generally not used to supply calcium, but depending on the source may be used to supply magnesium (Mg).

 Determining the need for lime